Algebraic K-theory: Applications of algebraic K-theory in topology

 The earliest application of algebraic K-theory to topology was Whitehead's construction of Whitehead torsion.
 A closely related construction was found by C. T. C. Wall in 1963.
-Wall found that a space π dominated by a finite complex has a generalized Euler characteristic taking values in a quotient of K0(Zπ), where π is the fundamental group of the space.
+Wall found that a space X dominated by a finite complex has a generalized Euler characteristic taking values in a quotient of K0(Zπ), where π is the fundamental group of the space.
 This invariant is called Wall's finiteness obstruction because X is homotopy equivalent to a finite complex if and only if the invariant vanishes.
 Laurent Siebenmann in his thesis found an invariant similar to Wall's that gives an obstruction to an open manifold being the interior of a compact manifold with boundary.
 If two manifolds with boundary M and N have isomorphic interiors (in TOP, PL, or DIFF as appropriate), then the isomorphism between them defines an h-cobordism between M and N.

 Whitehead torsion was eventually reinterpreted in a more directly K-theoretic way.
 This reinterpretation happened through the study of h-cobordisms.
 Two n-dimensional manifolds M and N are h-cobordant if there exists an (n + 1)-dimensional manifold with boundary W whose boundary is the disjoint union of M and N and for which the inclusions of M and N into W are homotopy equivalences (in the categories TOP, PL, or DIFF).
 Stephen Smale's h-cobordism theorem asserted that if n ≥ 5, W is compact, and M, N, and W are simply connected, then W is isomorphic to the cylinder M × [0, 1] (in TOP, PL, or DIFF as appropriate).
 This theorem proved the Poincaré conjecture for n ≥ 5.

 If M and N are not assumed to be simply connected, then an h-cobordism need not be a cylinder.
 The s-cobordism theorem, due independently to Mazur, Stallings, and Barden, explains the general situation: An h-cobordism is a cylinder if and only if the Whitehead torsion of the inclusion M ⊂ W vanishes.
 This generalizes the h-cobordism theorem because the simple connectedness hypotheses imply that the relevant Whitehead group is trivial.
 In fact the s-cobordism theorem implies that there is a bijective correspondence between isomorphism classes of h-cobordisms and elements of the Whitehead group.